BTCallahan/super-ds9/README.md

             Decreases maximum shield strength.

         viii.
+Transporters:

+            Decreases the number of personel who can be transported, as well as decressing the maximum range that they can be transported.

+        ix.
+Life Support:

+            Decreases the recovery rate of injured crew.
+If life support fails, then after several turns crew members will star to die due to exposure.

+        x.
 Warp Core:

-            Decreases energy regeneration and increases risk of a warp core breach when hit.
+            Decreases energy regeneration and the maximum amount of energy that can be stored, and increases the risk of a warp core breach when hit.

 7. Bugs: